sergio-sanz-rodriguez/Vision-Transformers-Image-Classification/README.md

 This project focuses on the implementation, testing, and evaluation of **Vision Transformer (ViT)** models using PyTorch.
 The architecture is based on the groundbreaking paper titled ["An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale"](https://arxiv.org/abs/2010.11929) (see above Figure), which introduced the application of transformers—originally developed for Natural Language Processing (NLP)—to computer vision.

+In addition to ViT transformers, other transformer-based networks, such as [Swin Transformer](https://arxiv.org/abs/2103.14030) and [DeiT Transformer](https://arxiv.org/abs/2012.12877), as well as state-of-the-art Convolutional Neural Networks (CNNs) are tested and evaluated.

-The primary objective is to assess the accuracy and performance of ViT models using the [Food-101](https://data.vision.ee.ethz.ch/cvl/datasets_extra/food-101/) dataset, which consists of 101 food categories.
+The primary objective is to assess the accuracy and performance of all these models models using the [Food-101](https://data.vision.ee.ethz.ch/cvl/datasets_extra/food-101/) dataset, which consists of 101 food categories.
 Additionally, a web application showcasing the selected model has been developed to demonstrate its practical use in real-world scenarios.

 ## 2. Web Application

-The following web app has been created on Hugging Face to showcase the ViT model in action.
+The following web app has been created on Hugging Face to showcase Transformer models in action.
 Feel free to try it out!

 https://huggingface.co/spaces/sergio-sanz-rodriguez/transform-eats

-## 3. Description of the ViT Architecture
+## 3. Description of Transformer Architectures for Computer Vision

+### 3.1 Vision Transformer (ViT)

 A ViT is a state-of-the-art neural network that utilizes the attention mechanism as its primary learning layer.
 It divides an image into square patches and establishes relationships between them by identifying the most relevant regions based on contextual information.
 The multi-head attention mechanism processes these patches and generates a sequence of vectors, each representing a patch along with its contextual features.